 Male pattern baldness is caused by a combination of two factors: your production of androgenic hormones such as dihydrotestosterone (DHT) and your hair’s sensitivity to these hormones.

 DHT is an androgen (male hormone) that’s produced naturally by your body.
-DHT is a byproduct of testosterone, meaning your body converts a small amount of the testosterone you create into DHT on a regular basis.
+DHT is a byproduct of the sex hormone testosterone, meaning your body converts a small amount of the testosterone you create into DHT regularly.